You’re at a dinner party.

 I’d love to sit around and make sh_t up all day!

 I’m a writer, too.
-I used to get straight As in English…
+I was a straight-A student in English…

 My nephew, currently living in my sister’s basement, calls himself a writer.
 You two should get together.